Dedicated advocates for community health

 Several years after the birth of their first child, they decided they wanted to raise their children in the community he remembered so fondly from his own childhood.
 After their return to Ashland, Zeph served as an assistant manager at US Bank for four years and then went to work at Harfst and Associates, Inc., as Director of Client Services.

 Zeph has now settled into a career as a real estate agent with Absolute Realty and enjoys the long-term relationships he develops with his loyal clients.
 Zeph and Kari happily reside in Ashland with their two daughters, Mila and Alayla, and two sons, Rai and Ross.
-Zeph is proud to give back to the community he was raised in by serving on the Ashland Community Hospital Foundation Board.
+Zeph is proud to give back to the community he was raised in by serving on the Ashland Community Health Foundation Board.

 Melissa Grudin was born and raised in New York where she graduated from SUNY Cortland.
 She moved to California and became a licensed Financial Securities Registered Representative and built a 40-year career, emphasizing retirement, income, and estate planning.